Lost on the vast plane between art and terror.

-Horror should be unsafe.
+Horror should feel unsafe.
 Distressing.
 Unexpected.
 I want to be challenged, exhilarated, jolted, disgusted, disturbed and violated.
 I want to be taken out of my comfort zone.
 I will always enjoy a campy Halloween walkthrough, for sure.
 But the things that stay with me?
 The things that linger through my mind and are always there, as a constant undertone of my daily going ons?
 The things that leave their mark, imprinted, forever with me?
 They are situated somewhere on this vast, continuous plane between fear, confusion, beauty and mystery.
 Immersive experiences with art on one end, and pure terror on the other.
-That is my mission statement, if you’ll excuse me for calling it that.
-I have a thousand reasons why I love getting scared, and I still can’t really put my finger on it.
-This site might just be some kind of self-reflective, cathartic thing for me to do after living through these horror experiences.
-But we are at the breaching point, where immersive theatre, art and horror will melt into one.
-It’s an ongoing thing, right now, happening in Los Angeles, and in a couple of other places.
-Sooner rather than later, Europe will get a taste, and I intend to be right there, jumping in without ever knowing where I’ll land.

-As of yet, I want to specifically mention a couple of experiences that were able to do exactly that.
+As of yet, I want to specifically mention a couple of experiences that were able to give me exactly what I wanted to find.
 They immersed me in worlds I didn’t know existed.
 They knocked me off my feet.
 I shared them with people that are forever in my heart now.

 In case you read through my ramblings and want more, I would recommend these sources.

 Scare Addicts – mainly covering UK scare attractions, but dabbling in immersive theatre.
 Quality reviews with a fair critical eye.